What is Bridge to Appalachian?

 How does admission to the community college work?

-You will need to go ahead and apply to the community college of your choice if you have not already done so.
-Unless you are applying for a limited admissions program such as nursing- community colleges accept students up until the first day of classes.
+You will need to apply to the community college of your choice, if you have not already done so.
+Unless you are applying for a limited admissions program such as nursing, community colleges accept students up until the first day of classes.
 However, the longer you wait to apply and enroll the less of a course selection you will have.
-Let your community college advisor know you are in the Bridge to App program; we will also send a list to each community college.
-There is not a Bridge to App specific application you will just use the community college's regular application process.
+Let your community college advisor know you are in the Bridge to App program.
+When you apply to the community college, you will use the community college's regular application process.
+Please use the North Carolina community college website to find the community college near you.

 Will I need to reapply to App?

-Yes, and we will help you with that process.
+Yes, you will need to apply as a transfer student using the transfer admission application.
 You will also need to reapply to any programs such as ACCESS or TRIO, and scholarships.
 First year scholarships will no longer apply to you.
-You will need to apply for transfer scholarships.
-Here is a link to our transfer scholarships:
+Your transfer admission application will serve as your application for transfer student scholarships.

 Does financial aid still apply to me?

-Yes, if you have done the FAFSA you will need to change your school code to your community college.
+Yes, if you have completed the FAFSA you will need to change your school code to your community college.